nordic-institute/X-Road/doc/terms_x-road_docs.md

 ## 1 X-Road and X-Road Instance

 **External X-Road instance** – an instance that has been federated with the local instance.
-For example the FI-instance is defined as an external instance in the EE's local point of view.
+For example, the FI-instance is defined as an external instance in the EE's local point of view.

 **Local X-Road instance** – a group of members that are registered in a particular instance.